-Methods of invoking CL:DISASSEMBLE consisting of a enumeration of (keyword function) pairs
+Methods of invoking CL:DISASSEMBLE consisting of a list of (KEY-WORD FUNCTION) pairs

-The pairs (keyword function) contain a keyword identifying this particulat disassembler, and a symbol designating function takes a object to disassemble.
+The pairs (KEYWORD FUNCTION) contain a KEYWORD uniquely identifying a particular disassembler and a SYMBOL designating its invocation function.

-Use SYS:CHOOSE-DISASSEMBLER to install a given disassembler as the one used by CL:DISASSEMBLE.
+The KEYWORD values are used by SYS:CHOOSE-DISASSEMBLER to install a given disassembler as the one used by CL:DISASSEMBLE.
 Additional disassemblers/decompilers are packaged in the ABCL-INTROSPECT contrib.

-The intial default is :javap using the javap command line tool which is part of the Java Developement Kit.
+The initial default is :SYSTEM-JAVAP which attempts to invoke the javap command line tool shipped as part of the Java Developement Kit which may or may not be installed locally.